AdrianForsythe/AdrianForsythe.github.io/about.md

 ## Employment

 I am a Researcher at Uppsala University in the Department of Systematics, where my research focuses on identifying and annotating large repetitive elements in fungal pathogen genomes.
-My research will help to better understand the incredible plasticity present in fungal genomes.
+I'm a member of the [FungAGE Lab](https://fungage.github.io/), where our research is focused on better understand the incredible plasticity in fungal genomes.
 Right now, I am working on identifying genes that are involved with the movement and function of some extremely large transposible elements, The [Starships](https://doi.org/10.1093/molbev/msac109).

 <img align="right" style="width:200px;" alt="Botanical gardens with a view of the castle" src="images/uppsala.jpg">

 ## Education